Revature-Salesforce-Training/curriculum/readme.md

 I will also pull people into 1-on-1 sessions in a zoom breakout room randomly on Mondays.
 This is to talk about any concerns you may have and to get a sense of where we are at.

+Completing your self assessments should be your first priority after completing the quizzes on Mondays.

 | 50%          | 50%          |      |